ioggstream/papers/oas-semantic-context/OAS-semantic-context.md

 Q1: Why not use a full-semantic approach?

-A1: The goal is not to disrupt the current API providers and Digital Service implementers' tooling, and they use json-schema and xsd to define schemas.
+A1: The goal is not to disrupt the current API providers and Digital Service implementers' tooling, and they use JSON Schema and xsd to define schemas.

 Q2: Can't you use json-ld framing to transform JSON in JSON-LD